uktrade/iigb-beta-content/content/beta/setup-guide/apply-for-visa/en_US.md

 title: Apply for a UK visa
 published: true
 ---
-You may need to apply for a UK visa if you are planning to enter the UK for business reasons, or for visa sponsorship if you want to employ anyone from outside the European Economic Area (EEA) including Switzerland.
+Anyone from outside of the European Economic Area and Switzerland may need to apply for a UK visa to work in the UK or visit for business reasons.